otrv4/otrv4/otrv4.md

 1. Hash the 57-byte symmetric key using SHAKE256(symmetric).
 Store the digest in a 114-bytes large buffer, denoted 'h'.
 Only the lower 57 bytes are used for generating the public key.
-// TODO: this is clamping.
-State it somewhere?
 2. Prune the buffer: the two least significant bits of the first octet are cleared, all eight bits the last octet are cleared, and the highest bit of the second to last octet is set.
-// TODO: include the base point.
 3. Interpret the buffer as the little-endian integer, forming a secret scalar 's'.
 Perform a known-base-point scalar multiplication s * Base_point'.
 Let 'H' be the result of this multiplication.